Addressing the comments from the co-reader

 What to prepare

-A final draft of the thesis addressing all comment from the co-reader and me;
+A final draft of the thesis addressing all comment from the co-reader.

 A separate document to the co-reader explaining how the comments are addressed.